Primary tabs

 Larry Mayer's CV

-Larry has participated in more than 90 cruises (over 70 months at sea!) during the last 35 years, and has been chief or co-chief scientist of numerous expeditions, including two legs of the Ocean Drilling Program and eight mapping expeditions in the ice covered regions of the high Arctic.
+Larry has participated in more than 95 cruises (over 75 months at sea!) over the last 45 years and has been chief or co-chief scientist of numerous expeditions, including two legs of the Ocean Drilling Program and thirteen expeditions in the ice-covered regions of the high Arctic.
 He has served on, or chaired, far too many international panels and committees and has the requisite large number of publications on a variety of topics in marine geology and geophysics.
-He is the recipient of the Keen Medal for Marine Geology and an Honorary Doctorate from the University of Stockholm.
-He was a member of the President’s Panel on Ocean Exploration, National Science Foundation’s Advisory Committee for the Geosciences, and chaired a National Academy of Science Committee on national needs for coastal mapping and charting as well as the National Academies report on the impact of the Deepwater Horizon Spill on ecosystem services in the Gulf of Mexico.
-He was the co-chair of the NOAA’s Ocean Exploration Advisory Working Group, and the Vice-Chair of the Consortium of Ocean Leadership’s Board of Trustees, and is currently the Chair of the National Academies of Science’s Oceans Studies Board, a member of the State Dept.’s Extended Continental Shelf Task Force and the Navy’s SCICEX Advisory Committee.
-In 2016, Larry was appointed by President Obama to be a member of the Arctic Research Commission.
-In 2017, he was elected to the Hydrographic Society of America Hall of Fame; in 2018, he was elected as a member of the National Academy of Engineering; in 2019 he was elected as a foreign member in the Royal Swedish Academy of Sciences; and in 2021, he was elected a member of the Norwegian Scientific Academy for Polar Research.
+He is the recipient of the Keen Medal for Marine Geology, an Honorary Doctorate from the University of Stockholm, and was a member of the President’s Panel on Ocean Exploration, the National Science Foundation’s Advisory Committee for the Geosciences, and chaired a National Academy of Science Committee on national needs for coastal mapping and charting, as well as the National Academies study on the impact of the Deepwater Horizon Spill.
+He was the co-chair of the NOAA’s Ocean Exploration Advisory Working Group, and the Vice-Chair of the Consortium of Ocean Leadership’s Board of Trustees and chaired the NAS’s Oceans Studies Board for six years.
+He also chairs the MARUM Science Advisory Board and is a member of the State Dept.’s Extended Continental Shelf Task Force and the Navy’s SCICEX Advisory Committee.
+Larry was appointed by President Obama to the Arctic Research Commission and, in 2017, was elected to the Hydrographic Society of America Hall of Fame.
+In 2018, he was elected as a member of the National Academy of Engineering and, in 2019, was elected as a foreign member in the Royal Swedish Academy of Sciences.
+In 2020, Larry was the first recipient of the Walter Munk Medal from The Oceanography Society and named a Fellow of the American Geophysical Union.
+In 2021, he was elected to the Norwegian Scientific Academy for Polar Research and, in 2022, he received the Sam Masry Prize from the Canadian Hydrographic Association for outstanding contributions to the hydrographic profession and its related disciplines.

-Larry's current research deals with sonar imaging and remote characterization of the seafloor as well as advanced applications of 3-D visualization to ocean mapping problems and applications of mapping to Law of the Sea issues, particularly in the Arctic.
+Larry's current research deals with increasing the efficiency and effectiveness of seafloor mapping and remote characterization of the seafloor (applications of autonomous vehicles), as well as advanced applications of 3-D visualization to ocean mapping problems and applications of mapping to Law of the Sea issues, particularly in the Arctic.